 The ALLL has a direct impact on the provision expense.
 The increase in the ALLL is funded through recoveries and provision expense.
 The following tables both deal with the allowance for credit losses.
 The first table breaks down the activity within ALLL for each loan portfolio class and shows the contribution provided by both the recoveries and the provision along with the reduction of the allowance caused by charge-offs.
 The second table discloses how much of the ALLL is attributed to each class of the loan portfolio, as well as the percent that each particular class of the loan portfolio represents to the entire loan portfolio in the aggregate.
-The consumer and consumer real estate loan portfolios accounted for the largest component of charge-offs and recoveries for first quarter of 2020 and 2019.
+The commercial and industrial and consumer loan portfolios accounted for the largest component of charge-offs while the consumer portfolio accounted for the largest component of recoveries for second quarter of 2020 and 2019.
 The commercial real estate portfolio is currently creating a large impact on the ALLL due to the loan growth.

-Total provision for loan losses was \$1.4 million higher for the first quarter 2020 as compared to the same quarter 2019.
+Total provision for loan losses was \$1.4 million higher for the second quarter 2020 as compared to the same quarter 2019.
 Provision for loan loss was increased due to the uncertainty related to COVID-19 and its effects on the ability of individuals, businesses and other entities to meet their financial obligations.
 Therefore, it is prudent to incorporate the impact of COVID-19 in the evaluation of the adequacy of Allowance for Loan and Lease Losses (ALLL).
-Due to the governors' closure of non-essential businesses in many states, including restaurants (except for carryout and delivery), hair salons, and retail establishments, the risk in those industries has increased.
+Due to the governors' prior closure of non-essential businesses in many states, including restaurants (except for carryout and delivery), hair salons, and retail establishments, the risk in those industries has increased.
 The restaurant and hospitality sectors have been hit especially hard.
 Risk in the Consumer and 1-4 Family Portfolio has increased but the full impact remains unknown.
-Increases to the bank's ALLL for the first quarter of 2020, centered around current customers and businesses that are particularly vulnerable due to the stay at home order and qualitative factors, were adjusted accordingly.
+Increases to the Bank's ALLL for the second quarter of 2020, centered around current customers and businesses that are particularly vulnerable due to the stay at home order and qualitative factors, were adjusted accordingly.
 Management continues to monitor asset quality, making adjustments to the provision as necessary.
-Loan charge-offs were \$43 thousand lower in first quarter 2020 than the same quarter 2019.
-Recoveries were \$1 thousand higher in first quarter 2020 as compared to first quarter 2019.
-Combined net charge-offs were \$44 thousand lower in first quarter 2020 than the same time period 2019.
-Past due loans, which include no deferrals related to COVID-19, increased \$2.3 million at March 31, 2020 as compared to March 31, 2019.
-The majority of the change is attributed to the increase of past due balances in the agricultural, agricultural real estate and commercial portfolios with a decrease in the consumer real estate portfolio.
+Loan charge-offs were \$109 thousand higher in second quarter 2020 than the same quarter 2019.
+Recoveries were \$26 thousand higher in second quarter 2020 as compared to second quarter 2019.
+Combined net charge-offs were \$83 thousand higher in second quarter 2020 than the same time period 2019.
+Past due loans, which include no deferrals related to COVID-19, decreased \$809 thousand at June 30, 2020 as compared to June 30, 2019.
+The majority of the change is attributed to the decrease of past due balances in the agricultural and agricultural real estate portfolios with an increase in the consumer real estate portfolio.

 The following table breaks down the activity within the ALLL for each loan portfolio class and shows the contribution provided by both recoveries and the provision, along with the reduction of the allowance caused by charge-offs.
-The time period covered is for three months ended March 31, 2020, 2019, and 2018.
+The time period covered is for three months ended June 30, 2020, 2019, and 2018.